 Ricardo lives in Rio de Janeiro, Brazil.
 His first contact with Linux was in 2003 when he was still a trainee in a small ISP in your city in 2003.

-He then worked at a tv station, a developer of billing systems for the telecommunications market, a startup of collective purchase, a datacenter and today in a news portal/entertainment.
+Since then, he worked at a tv station, a company of development of billing systems for the telecommunications market, a startup of collective purchases, a datacenter and today in a news/entertainment portal.

-In his career he has been involved with the administration of operating systems and computer networks.
-Worked with various linux distributions like Debian, Slackware, Fedora, Ubuntu, CentOS, RedHat, Suse, and Unix (Irix, HP-UX, Tru64, Solaris) systems and also with various versions of Windows Server (NT4, 2000, 2003, 2008, 2012).
+In his career he has been involved with the administration of operating systems, computer networks, virtualization and cloud computing.
+He had the opportunity to work with various linux distributions like Debian, Slackware, Fedora, Ubuntu, CentOS, RedHat, Suse, Unix environments and also with various versions of Windows Server.

-Researcher, always looking for new tools, technologies and resources, is fascinated by the command line.
+Researcher, always studying and looking for new tools, technologies and resources, is fascinated by the command line.
+Currently he is studying for RHCSA and RHCE exams and want to specialize increasingly in Linux environments.

-When not working, he enjoys being with family, playing the piano and playing with his daughter.
+When not working, he enjoys being with family, playing piano and having fun with his daughter.